Introduction

 Pullois also wrote a motet for the Christmas season Flos de spina, which is similar stylistically to works by Ockeghem, and may have been written during his time in Italy.
 One other motet, Victime paschali laudes, and three sacred contrafacta of secular songs have survived.
 He also wrote 14 secular songs (including the three with contrafactum texts) which appear in various sources from Italy as well as Germany.

-Juan de Urrede (c.1430-after 1482, Salamanca, Spain) or Juan de Urreda was a Flemish singer and composer active in Spain in the service of the Duke of Alba and King Ferdinand and Queen Isabella.
+Juan de Urrede (c.1430-after 1482, Salamanca, Spain) was a Flemish singer and composer active in Spain in the service of the Duke of Alba and King Ferdinand and Queen Isabella.
 He was born Johannes de Wreede in Bruges.

 He composed several settings of the Pange Lingua Gloriosi Corporis Mysterium, mostly based on the original Mozarabic melody composed by St. Thomas Aquinas.
 One of his compositions for four voices was widely performed in the sixteenth century, and became the basis for a number of keyboard works and masses by Spanish composers.
 Although he wrote sacred songs, he was better known for courtly songs.